CapitanKitteh/Cheatsheet/README.md

 ## About this project

-**This project is bilingual which means some things are written in English or Polish, for example (from FAQhtml):**
+**This project is bilingual which means some things are written in English and Polish, for example (from FAQhtml):**

         <select name="animals">